PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Implement flash write
 * done - Implement data logging
 * done - Enable 4x for reading and writing
-* Implelement the "wait 10 seconds" dialog box for reading and writing
+* done - Implement the "wait 10 seconds" dialog box for reading and writing
+* Add "verify flash" button on "other" page
+* Implement "Change VIN"
 * Implement data log profile editing
 * Use Windows Management API to get device driver names for serial ports
-* Add "verify flash" button on "other" page
-* Implement "Change VIN"
 * Implement "message of the day" (so we can alert people to new versions)
 * Implement the help page
 * Implement the splash screen.
 Uno supports this, but there's a bug in VS that breaks the UI for editing the path to the image file.